MicrosoftDocs/sql-docs/docs/reporting-services/tutorial-add-a-parameter-to-your-report-report-builder.md

 1. Select **OK** to apply the change.

-Next, update the page footer to properly display the multi-value parameter data:
+Update the page footer to properly display the multi-value parameter data:

 1. In the page footer in the matrix, select the text box that displays the parameter.